Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 Starting from version 0.0.7 this **plugin will search for and scan subfolders placed in the main folder.
 Content of these folders will be displayed as sections/groups in the panel itself**.
 Subfolders inside subfolders will not be scanned.
 It is also *not recommended* to store 300+ images as it will affect speed of panel loading (file size doesn't matter).<br />
 ### Work Example:
 ![Work example](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/WorkExample.gif)
-Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder, added asynchronous pictures loading to the panel.<br />
+Changes not displayed in the gif above: improved buttons design, added 1 new button in the pictures panel that opens Main folder, added asynchronous pictures loading to the panel, displaying error handler when loading local or web files failed.<br />
 ### Configuration menu:
 ![Configuration menu](https://raw.githubusercontent.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/main/Previews/Settings_EN.png)